Significant Disproportionality Frequently Asked Questions (FAQ)

 What is a minimum n-size?

-The minimum n-size is comparable to minimum cell size.
-It is a minimum number of students enrolled in a district or community school to be used as the denominator when calculating either the risk for a racial group or the comparison group, which is students in all other racial groups.
+The minimum n-size is the minimum number of students enrolled in a district or community school to be used as the denominator when calculating either the risk for a racial or ethnic group or the risk for a comparison group, which is students in all other racial or ethnic groups.
 Ohio’s minimum n-size is 30.
 For example, a district or community school has 490 White students enrolled out of 500 total students.
-This means that in any of the 14 risk ratio calculations for White students, the number of students in the comparison group (non-white) is 10, which is smaller than Ohio’s minimum n-size of 30.
+This means that in any of the 14 risk ratio calculations for White students, the number of students in the comparison group (non-white) is 10.
+This would make the n-size 10, which is smaller than Ohio’s minimum n-size of 30.
 The state cannot calculate risk ratios for White students in this district or community school.

 Back to Top